Explicit Facial Expression Transfer via Fine-Grained Representations: Introduction

-To capture fine expression details in each local region, we adopt an independent branch to extract a related local feature for each AU respectively and then combine these features as the AU-related feature.
+To capture fine expression details in each local region, we adopt an independent branch to extract a related local feature for each AU and then combine these features as the AU-related feature.
 After the feature disentanglement, the AU-related features of the two images are swapped and combined with the AU-free features to generate two new images with swapped expressions.
-To enable the reliability of expression transfer for unpaired input, we introduce a swap consistency loss to make the generated images and self-reconstructed images indistinguishable.
+To ensure the reliability of expression transfer between unpaired input images, we introduce a swap consistency loss to make the generated images and self-reconstructed images indistinguishable.
 Another disentanglement-swap-generation process is further applied to the generated images to complete the crossed cycle.
 At test time, taking two unpaired images as input, our method automatically outputs two synthesized images with swapped expressions.

-We refer to our framework, explicit expression transfer, as \textbf{EET}.
-The main contributions of this paper are summarized as follows.
-First, we propose a novel explicit facial expression transfer framework to transfer fine-grained expressions between two unpaired images.
-Second, we propose an adversarial training method to disentangle the AU-related feature and the AU-free feature, which can be applied to the adversarial learning of multi-class classification problems.
-Third, we introduce a swap consistency loss to ensure the reliability of expression transfer for unpaired input.
-Finally, extensive experiments on benchmark datasets demonstrate that our approach can generate photo-realistic expression transfer results between unpaired images with various expression appearance differences.
+We name our framework as \textbf{Explicit Expression Transfer (EET)}.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a novel facial expression transfer framework to explicitly transfer fine-grained expression between two unpaired images. \item We propose a multi-class adversarial training method to disentangle the AU-related feature and the AU-free feature, which can be applied to the adversarial learning of multi-class classification. \item We introduce a swap consistency loss to ensure the reliability of expression transfer for unpaired input. \item Extensive experiments on benchmark datasets demonstrate that our approach outperforms the state-of-the-art expression manipulation methods for transferring fine-grained expressions while preserving other attributes. \end{itemize}